pyOpenSci/handbook/community/events/sprints.md

 One challenge of a successful sprint is that there will be many issues and pull requests to triage after the sprint.
 To keep track of new issues during an event, every pyOpenSci GitHub repository should have a sprint issue template.
 Adding this template only needs to be completed once.
 However, if there is a new pyOpenSci Github repository (this rarely happens), make sure that repo has a sprint issue template.

 The sprint template will auto-populate a `sprint-event` label on the issue or pull request when it is opened.
-We will then setup a GitHub action on the sprint project board for that year to auto-add any issue or pull request with the `sprint-event` label on it to the sprint project board.
+We will then set up a GitHub action on the sprint project board for that year to auto-add any issue or pull request with the `sprint-event` label on it to the sprint project board.

 :::{todo}
-NOTE: i have setup this workflow <https://github.com/actions/add-to-project> on most (but not all) of our repos now. so it does handle moving help-wanted issues to the project.
+NOTE: i have set up this workflow <https://github.com/actions/add-to-project> on most (but not all) of our repos now. so it does handle moving help-wanted issues to the project.
 BUT it is hard to think about events.
 This is because there is no easy to use pull request template. so while we could automagically update a workflow before an event we'd have to do it for every event AND it would only work on issues - not pull requests.
 As such my idea of automating event tags won't work.

 For now - we should do that manually during the event.
 It would be an easy enough thing for jesse to do remotely i think? or i could do it IF the sprint slows down. it really didn't at pycon this year (2024)
 :::